-We identified one performance obligation under the Vir Agreement, as amended, comprised of: i) the exclusive license to develop, manufacture and commercialize RNAi therapeutics (including ALN-HBV02); ii) the obligation to deliver four additional development candidates and supply product for each such RNAi therapeutic program; and iii) the obligation to deliver up to four development candidates and supply product for RNAi therapeutic program; sand itin the apeutic from the services, including the obligation to deliver development candidates and supply product, as Vir cannot benefit on its own from the value of the license without receipt of such services and supply.
+We identified one performance obligation under the Vir Agreement, as amended, comprised of: i) the exclusive license to develop, manufacture and commercialize RNAi therapeutics (including ALN-HBV02); ii) the obligation to deliver four additional development candidates and supply product for each such RNAi therapeutic program; and iii) the obligation to deliver up to four development candidates and supply product for RNAi therapeutic programs targeting SARS-CoV-2.
+The license is not distinct from the services, including the obligation to deliver development candidates and supply product, as Vir cannot benefit on its own from the value of the license without receipt of such services and supply.

 We measure proportional performance over time using an input method based on cost incurred relative to the total estimated costs for the identified performance obligation, on a quarterly basis, by determining the proportion of effort incurred as a percentage of total effort we expect to expend.
 This ratio is applied to the total transaction price.
 Management has applied significant judgment in the process of developing our estimates.
 Any changes to these estimates will be recognized in the period in which they change as a cumulative catch up.
-As of March 31, 2021, the total transaction price was determined to be \$110.1 million, and is comprised of the upfront payment, fair value of non-cash equity consideration at contract inception, milestones achieved and variable consideration related to development, manufacture and supply activities.
+As of September 30, 2021, the total transaction price was determined to be \$110.8 million, and is comprised of the upfront payment, fair value of non-cash equity consideration at contract inception, milestones achieved and variable consideration related to development, manufacture and supply activities.
 We utilized the expected value method to determine the amount of reimbursement for these activities.
 The total transaction price is allocated entirely to the single performance obligation.
 We determined any variable consideration related to sales-based royalties and milestones related to the exclusive license to be constrained and therefore excluded such consideration from the transaction price.

-As of March 31, 2021, the aggregate amount of the transaction price allocated to the performance obligation that was unsatisfied was \$48.8 million, which is expected to be recognized through the term of the Vir Agreement as the services are performed.
+As of September 30, 2021, the aggregate amount of the transaction price allocated to the performance obligation that was unsatisfied was \$44.4 million, which is expected to be recognized through the term of the Vir Agreement as the services are performed.